-Our divorce attorneys have experience in complex business characterization, tracing, and valuation cases, such as, for example, cases involving foreign assets, venture capital, intellectual property, professional practices (medical doctors, lawyers), residential and commercial real estate, primary and secondary homes, residential and commercial construction industry, marketing firms, restricted stock units and other complex compensation, among others.
+Our divorce attorneys have expertise in complex business characterization, tracing, and valuation cases, including cases involving foreign assets, venture capital, intellectual property, professional practices (medical doctors, lawyers), residential and commercial real estate, primary and secondary homes, residential and commercial construction industry, marketing firms, restricted stock units and other complex compensation, among others.

 When you separate or divorce, you may need to decide who will have “custody” of your children and how they will be taken care of.
 You may also need to decide on visitation, which means how each parent will spend time with the children.